siberianfox/g2wiki/g2-in-Studio6.md

  * You won't need the Atmel Gallery
 * Install Yagarto on Windows
  * Download [Yagarto GNU ARM Toolchain for windows](http://www.yagarto.de/#download).
 The latest version is 20121222 as of today - 4/19/13
  * Install in windows.
+Install everything.
 Let it create a yagarto-2012122 (or similar) directory in the C: drive
 * Open Studio6.
  * (1) Select `Advanced` in the `Project / TinyG2 Properties` panel.
  * (2) Click on the `Tools --> Options --> Toolchain --> Flavour Configuration` link.